tscpp/knuckles/docs/migration/knockout-lint.md

 ### Linking View Models

-You now link view models using the "with" directive.
+You now link view models using the "with" hint.
 Notice the `#` before `ko` in the added code.
-The difference between Knockout's virtual elements and directives is that directives always start with `#`.
-Directives is the new (abstract) way to tell the analyzer (or other tools) about extra information.
+The difference between Knockout's virtual elements and hints is that hints always start with `#`.
+Hints is the new (abstract) way to tell the analyzer (or other tools) about extra information.

 :::tip